UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     - `$queuedKeyId.<index (NUMBER)>` which stands for a zero-indexed position in the postponer queue.
 - `KEYMAPID` - is assumed to be 3 characters long abbreviation of a keymap.
 - `MACROID` - macro slot identifier is either a number or a single ascii character (interpreted as a one-byte value). `$thisKeyId` can be used so that the same macro refers to different slots when assigned to different keys.
-- `register index` is an integer in the appropriate range, used as an index to the register array.
 - `custom text` is an arbitrary text starting on the next non-space character and ending at the end of the text action.
 (Yes, this should be refactored in the future.)
 - `KEYID` is a numeric id obtained by `resolveNextKeyId` macro.
 It can also be constructed manually, as an index (starting at zero) added to an offset of `64*slotid`.
 This means that starting offsets are: